- COVID-19 Information

 Who is acitretin for?

-Acitretin is for people with severe psoriasis who have not had a good response from, or are unsuitable for, topical treatments (treatments that are applied to the skin) or phototherapy.
-Acitretin is also used to treat severe pustular psoriasis on the palms of the hands and soles of the feet (also known as palmoplantar pustulosis, or PPP).
+Acitretin is for people with widespread psoriasis who have not had a good response from, or are unsuitable for, topical treatments or phototherapy.

 How does acitretin work?